LightCoil/PseudoCore/README.md

 - Hard-coded parameters that may not be optimal for all use cases.
 - Limited testing under diverse workloads.

-We are actively working on resolving these issues and welcome community contributions to enhance the system.
+I am actively working on resolving these issues and welcome community contributions to enhance the system.

 ## Installation